Frequently Asked Questions

 A. The Family Code, Sections 2.006 and 2.007, permits two individuals to be married by proxy when neither individual can be present.

 Q. What is currently active litigation?

-- The offender's name (as contained in TDCJ records);
+- The inmate's name (as contained in TDCJ records);

 - Specific litigation information: cause number, case style, whether it is a criminal or civil case, the presiding court (to include state or federal division or district); and

-- The requesting offender's name, TDCJ number, unit of assignment, living quarters, and work assignment.
+- The requesting inmate's name, TDCJ number, unit of assignment, living quarters, and work assignment.

 Q. What is the definition of co-party?

 A. A co-party is any person (i.e., co-plaintiff, co-defendant) who is listed in the legal action's case style (i.e., John Doe v.
 State of Texas) and who has "appeared" in the case by signing pleadings as a party.
 Simply having one's name in the style of the case is not enough to be a co-party.